JannieI/canvas-workstation-V3/src/app/roadmap.md

    existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.
 16.In view-only mode, can open Widget Editor and explore.
 But, cannot save back !
 Can also use Slicers to filter data set, and can add new ones!!
+17.Locking/Contention: due to the complexity, we will start with single user editing - only one user at a time can edit a Dashboard, and this applies to the whole Dashboard.
+   It seems sufficient for small to medium companies, and also Dashboards wont be edited as frequently as transactional records.

 **Dashboard Tabs**